Compulsory modules

 The aims of the module are:

-• to develop competency in a range of practical research techniques used in microbiology, genetics and molecular biology relevant to biotechnology and biomedical engineering.
+• To develop competency in a range of practical research techniques used in microbiology, genetics and molecular biology relevant to biotechnology and biomedical engineering.

-• to advance students' knowledge and understanding of the laboratory practices associated with biotechnology and biomedical engineering research and to apply this knowledge to practical biological experiments.
+• To advance students' knowledge and understanding of the laboratory practices associated with biotechnology and biomedical engineering research and to apply this knowledge to practical biological experiments.

-• to implement a working knowledge of the scientific method and philosophy by deploying experimental design and advanced skills in the collection, processing and interpretation of biological information.
+• To implement a working knowledge of the scientific method and philosophy by deploying experimental design and advanced skills in the collection, processing and interpretation of biological information.

-• to enable students to demonstrate their understanding and practical skills by completing a dedicated integrated biotechnology and biomedical engineering focused interdisciplinary mini-project.
+• To enable students to demonstrate their understanding and practical skills by completing a dedicated integrated biotechnology and biomedical engineering focused interdisciplinary mini-project.

 Biomedical Analytical Technologies (15 credits)